atom/flight-manual.atom.io/content/hacking-atom/sections/creating-a-tree-sitter-grammar.md

 #### Syntax Highlighting

-The HTML classes that Atom applies for syntax highlighting do not correspond directly to nodes in the syntax tree.
+The HTML classes that Atom uses for syntax highlighting do not correspond directly to nodes in the syntax tree.
 Instead, Tree-sitter grammar files specify *scope mappings* that specify which classes should be applied to which syntax nodes.
-The `scopes` object controls the scope mappings.
+The `scopes` object controls these scope mappings.
 Its keys are CSS selectors that select nodes in the syntax tree.
-The values for these keys can be of several different types.
+Its values can be of several different types.

 Here is a simple example: